inaserif/inaserif.github.io/index.md

 I am interested in ways of disseminating and preserving knowledge, in the history of knowledge, in book history, urban historiography, wissens- und gebrauchsliteratur and digital humanities.
 I am currently employed at the University Basel as a postdoc for premodern and digital history.
-I am also part of the team of [RISE](https://rise.unibas.ch/en/), supporting humanities researchers with computer-based research, data creation and analysis, and data dissemination.
+I have also been part of the team of [RISE](https://rise.unibas.ch/en/), supporting humanities researchers with computer-based research, data creation and analysis, and data dissemination.

-On these pages, you can find overview of some projects I am currently working on, and a list of digital resources I created that might prove useful for others.
+On these pages you can find an overview of some projects I am currently working on, and a list of digital resources I created that might prove useful for others.
 You can also find an overview of my teaching, with a focus on digital history, and a commented selection of some of my publications.